EvoHull/Tapirs/documentation/docs/index.md

 # Overview of Tapirs

-Tapirs is a [Snakemake](snakemake.readthedocs.io) workflow system to process metabarcode DNA sequences and assign taxonomy.
+Tapirs is a [Snakemake](snakemake.readthedocs.io) workflow system to reproducibly process metabarcode DNA sequences and assign taxonomy.

-The Tapirs workflow takes a directory of demultiplexed fastq.gz sequences and applies quality trimming, length trimming, denoising to remove errors, and dereplication to remove redundancy.
-It will next assign a taxonomic identity to each sequence by a variety of methods.
-Since we use a workflow manager (Snakemake) methods can easily be added to this list without affecting the rest of the workflow.
-Out of the box it can use:
+The Tapirs workflow starts with a directory of demultiplexed fastq.gz sequences.
+There are three key sections to its workflow:

-- blast with Last Common Ancestor analysis of results
+1. **Qualtiy Control** quality trimming, length trimming, denoising to remove errors, and dereplication to remove redundancy
-- Kraken2 kmer analysis
+2. **Taxonomic Assignment** Taxonomic identity is assigned to each sequence by a variety of methods including blast with different LCA approaches, and Karken2.
+Since we use a workflow manager (Snakemake) methods can easily be added to this list without affecting the rest of the workflow

-The workflow will write reports of its analyses and actions, and output to standard format BIOM and tsv files.
+3. **Reports and Graphical Display** The workflow will write a detailed report of its analyses and actions, and output to standard format BIOM and .tsv files.
+Krona is used to create interactive html graphical displays of the data.
+The Vegan R package is used to calculate diversity statistics and plots.

 # Quickstart